Product

 • Guest Location should be assigned to GPS.

-With these assignments, you establish clear boundaries between decoupled parts of the system.
+Now you have establish clear boundaries between decoupled parts of the system.

 Step 7 - Elaborate Scenarios